 TEST PROTOCOLS Sample Clauses

 TEST PROTOCOLS.
 The procedures for conducting the tests, including calibration data, instrumentation data, test records and frequency of measurement will be detailed in individual test protocols.
-The individual test protocol will be drafted by Contractor and submitted for review to Company and the Independent Engineer at least forty five (45) days prior to the start of any individual test.
-All components of the test protocol, including revisions, must be approved by Company and the Independent Engineer at least fifteen (15) days prior to the commencement of the relevant test.
-The test protocols will be consistent with the terms of this Exhibit D. The test protocols shall explicitly state the industry codes and standards that will be used, the instrumentation required, the form of the expected results, the anticipated time duration of the test and the anticipated number of Company's operating personnel required to assist Contractor in the conduct of the test.
+The individual test protocol will be drafted by the Contractor and submitted at least sixty (60) days prior to the start of any individual test to the Owner for review and approval in accordance the Terms and Conditions.
+All components of the test protocol, including revisions, will be approved at least fifteen (15) days prior to the commencement of the tests.
+The test protocols will be consistent with the terms of this Schedule.
+The test protocols shall explicitly state the industry codes and standards that will be used, the instrumentation required, the form of the expected results, the anticipated time duration of the test, and the anticipated number of Owner's operating personnel required to assist the Contractor in the conduct of the test.
+EPC Wairakei

 AutoNDA by SimpleDocs